 Practicing things like gratitude, mindfulness, and self-compassion will help you change your perspective, value your authentic self, and reach out when you want to retreat.
 Looking back, we see how far we've come and how strong we truly are.

 Mindfulness is the practice of being present with whatever arises, inside and out, with a clear mind and open heart.
 Try these mindfulness practices:

 Self-compassion is a way of being present with your own painful emotions and challenging experiences.
 In essence, it means treating yourself like someone worth caring about, viewing your pain or suffering as part of our shared human experience, and offering yourself a heartfelt wish to feel relief from the suffering.

 The times when we want to isolate ourselves are usually the times when we need the most support.
 Asking for help is a courageous act and you have the strength to do it.

 Want to talk?
-We're here to listen.
-At Counseling & Psych Services (CAPS), students can speak with licensed mental health professionals about things like:
+We'll listen.
+CAPS remains open during the COVID-19 pandemic to meet with students remotely through HIPAA-compliant video conferencing.
+At CAPS, enrolled students can speak with licensed mental health professionals about things like: